sobitp59/gpt3-writer-starter/README.md

 - give your title
 - blog copy functionality

-# lnguages and tools used
+# languages and tools used
 - html
 - css
 - javascript